asyncapi/website/content/blog/asyncapi-github-actions.md

 Our actions are both [written in JavaScript](https://help.github.com/en/actions/building-actions/creating-a-javascript-action).
 The other way of writing action is to do a [Docker container action](https://help.github.com/en/actions/building-actions/creating-a-docker-container-action).
 The best way to start writing your action is to:

-1. Follow [this](https://help.github.com/en/actions/building-actions/creating-a-javascript-action) tutorial to create a simple action to understand it's components.
+1. Follow [this](https://help.github.com/en/actions/building-actions/creating-a-javascript-action) tutorial to create a simple action to understand its components.
-1. Get familiar with [official toolkit](https://github.com/actions/toolkit) that you can use to simplify writing an action.
+1. Get familiar with the [official toolkit](https://github.com/actions/toolkit) that you can use to simplify writing an action.
-1. Create your custom action with [this](https://github.com/actions/javascript-action) template that has many things plugged in already, like eslint, testing, and most important, distro generation, so you do not have to commit `node_modules` directory to your repository.
+1. Create your custom action with [this template](https://github.com/actions/javascript-action) that has many things plugged in already, like eslint, testing, and most important, distro generation, so you do not have to commit `node_modules` directory to your repository.

-These are all the resources I used to write my first action, and to master it, I only had to read official docs, like [reference docs for "action.yml" file](https://help.github.com/en/actions/building-actions/metadata-syntax-for-github-actions).
+These are all the resources I used to write my first action, and to master it, I only had to read the official docs, like the [reference docs for the "action.yml" file](https://help.github.com/en/actions/building-actions/metadata-syntax-for-github-actions).
 Well done GitHub!

 ## What I can do today with AsyncAPI GitHub Actions